tonystevenj/prosperity-adviser-fall2019/README.md

 ## Overview
 ___

-This project is called Prosperty Adviser for Restaurants (PAFS), a web-based service based on Yelp's dataset.
+This project is called Prosperity Adviser for Restaurants (PAFS), a web-based service based on Yelp's dataset.

 The goal of PAFS is to give restaurant owner a report about their businesses’ or their potential business’s local surrounding information and provide a investment score based on their customized weight factors.